roboconf/roboconf.github.io/en/user-guide/installing-the-messaging-server.md

 You **should** follow the instructions on [RabbitMQ's web site](http://www.rabbitmq.com/download.html) to install it.

 > The messaging server should be accessible through a public IP.
-> The most simple solution is generally to put it in a public cloud infrastructure.
+> The most simple solution is generally to put it on a public server.

 RabbitMQ needs to be configured with a user and a password.
 Otherwise, client connections will be refused.
 See this page about [access control](http://www.rabbitmq.com/access-control.html) wit RabbitMQ.